The WCS Difference

 What co-curricular and extracurricular activities are available in academics, the arts, athletics, and other areas?

-Students at Whitinsville Christian are encouraged to actively engage in their education both in the classroom and outside of it.
-To promote this environment, there are a wide variety of activities available to students.
-They can be found here.
+Students at Whitinsville Christian are encouraged to take an active role in their education, both in and beyond the classroom.
+To support this, we offer a wide variety of opportunities for student involvement.
+More information can be found here.

 What are the opportunities for spiritual growth?

-Opportunities for spiritual growth include Bible classes, devotions (including prayer and devotional time), spiritual mentoring by Christian teachers and coaches, Godly modeling by teaching and coaching staff, chapel planning and attendance, required service hours in the high school, Spiritual Emphasis week, and the integration of faith into every content area in our curriculum.
+Students grow spiritually through Bible classes, daily devotions and prayer, mentoring relationships with Christian teachers and coaches, and Godly role modeling by our faculty and staff.
+Additional opportunities include chapel planning and attendance, required service hours at the high school level, Spiritual Emphasis Week, and the integration of faith across every area of our curriculum.

 What measures are taken to help ensure student safety?